dalenewman/Transformalize/README.md

 ---

-**NOTE**: This code-base is the second implementation of the idea and principles defined above.
-To find out more about how Transformalize works, you can read the [article](http://www.codeproject.com/Articles/658971/Transformalizing-NorthWind) on Code Project (based on the first implementation).
+**NOTE**: This code-base is the 2nd implementation.
+To find out more about how Transformalize works, you can read the [article](http://www.codeproject.com/Articles/658971/Transformalizing-NorthWind) on Code Project (based on the 1st implementation).